-Outcome & heading Desired trend 2015/16 2016/17 2017/18 2018/19 2019/20 Trend result Comments Active mode promotion and publi c transpo ort support Residents' perceptions that cycling is safe in the city for themselves 7 New 26% 29% Residents' perceptions that cycling is safe in the city for their children (if applicable) 7 New 7% 9% $\overline{}$ Residents' perceptions of reliability of public transport services 7 New 16% 34% $\overline{}$ Residents' perceptions of affordability of public transport services 7 41% 45% 45% 38% 41% $\overline{}$ Residents' perceptions of quality of public transport services 7 New 22% 33% $\overline{}$ Proportion of school children walking to school (at least once a week) 7 65% 73% 67% 49% 68% $\overline{}$ Proportion of school children cycling to school (at least once a week) 7 New 22% 20% 20% $\overline{}$ Proportion of school children scoot or skate to school (at least once a week) 7 New 16% 21% $\overline{}$ Environmental impact and safety Air quality monitoring (ie nitrogen dioxide, carbon monoxide and particulate matter peaks) 7 No days in excess of monitoring guidelines No days in excess of monitoring guidelines No days in excess of monitoring guidelines No days in excess of monitoring guidelines See supplementary table on page 156 for summary of levels of air pollution measured at the Wellington central monitoring station by calendar year.
+Outcome & heading Desired trend 2015/16 2016/17 2017/18 2018/19 2019/20 Trend result Comments Residents' perceptions of affordability of public transport services Increasing 41% 45% 45% 38% 41% No trend Residents' perceptions of quality of public transport services Increasing New 22% 33% No trend Proportion of school children walking to school (at least once a week) Increasing 65% 73% 67% 49% 68% No trend Proportion of school children cycling to school (at least once a week) Increasing New 22% 20% 20% No trend Proportion of school children scoot or skate to school (at least once a week) Increasing New 16% 21% No trend Environmental impact and safety V Air quality monitoring (i.e. nitrogen dioxide, carbon monoxide and particulate matter peaks) Increasing No days in excess of monitoring guidelines No trend See supplementary table on page x for summary of levels of air pollution measured at the Wellington central monitoring station by calendar year.
 Key indicator pollutants measured are nitrogen dioxide, carbon monoxide and particulate matter measured as PM10 and PM2.5.
 All pollutants met national standards and guidelines.
 PM10 was higher in 2019 due to dust and smoke from the Australian bush fires late in the year.
-Personal risk of serious injury or fatality for all road users (number resulting from road crashes) Ā 97 78 70 87 NA In 2019 this measure changed to report as financial years rather than YTD against calendar year.
+Personal risk of serious injury or fatality for all road users (number resulting from road crashes) Decreasing 97 78 70 87 NA No trend In 2019 this measure changed to report as financial years rather than YTD against calendar year.
 The result to June 2020 was 43.
-Change from previous year in the number of road crashes resulting in fatalities and serious injury Ā up 15 down 19 Down 8 Up 17 NA $\overline{-}$ Residents' perceptions of transport-related safety issues (ie issues of most concern) (4) Traffic or busy roads (33%) Dangerous driving (30%) Car theft or vandalism (32%) Traffic or busy roads (33%) Dangerous driving (33%) Car theft or vandalism (29%) Traffic or busy roads (36%) Dangerous driving (33%); Car theft or vandalism (27%) Traffic or busy roads (39%); Dangerous driving (40%) Car theft or vandalism (29%) Traffic or busy roads (42%) Dangerous driving (41%) Car theft or vandalism (40%) A See supplementary table on page 156.
+Change from previous year in the number of road crashes resulting in fatalities and serious injury Decreasing up 15 down 19 Down 8 Up 17 ΝА No trend Residents' perceptions of transport-related safety issues (i.e. issues of most concern) Decreasing Traffic or busy roads (33%); Dangerous driving (30%); Car Traffic or busy roads (33%); Dangerous driving (33%); Car Traffic or busy roads (36%); Dangerous driving (33%); Car Traffic or busy roads (39%); Dangerous driving (40%); Car Traffic or busy roads (42%); Dangerous driving (41%); Car Negative trend See supplementary table on page x .
 Additional info has been added to previous years for comparison.
 There was a considerable increase in perceived concern on "car theft and vandalism".
-This response could be associated with the timing of the survey during COVID-19 lockdown, however this response is supported by public police data that recorded a spike in motor vehicle theft and related instances in May.
+This response could be